bernatmarcilla/IkCase/README.md

 ## Acrilic Layers

-The case is made with 4 layers of acrylic that are stacked on top of each other and held together with 4 **M2** screws.
+The case is made with 4 layers of acrylic that are stacked on top of each other and held together with 4 **M3** screws (screw holes are 3mm diameter).
 Note that this case has been developed for a PCB that has the **USB underneath of the PCB**.
 This case **won't fit with a PCB that has the USB on top**.

 - **Top**: The top piece of the case.
 The ideal thickness is 8mm (8 millimetres), and because it is not easy (and cheap) to find a 8mm thick acrylic piece, a good alternative could be 1x 3mm and 1x 5mm to get the 8mm.